YinHK-gameDev/unity-learn/lighting/lights.md

 - **Realtime**: \
   Unity **calculates and updates the lighting of Realtime Lights every frame at runtime**.
 Unity does not precompute any calculations for Realtime Lights.

-  Unity performs the lighting calculations for Realtime Lights at runtime, once per frame.
+  Unity performs the **lighting calculations for Realtime Lights at runtime, once per frame**.
 For example  flickering light bulbs, or a torch being carried through a dark room.

-  Realtime Lights are useful for lighting and casting shadows on characters or moveable geometry.
+  Realtime Lights are useful for **lighting and casting shadows on characters or moveable geometry**.

   **Realtime Light behavior:**
   - Realtime Lights cast shadows up to the Shadow Distance.